Best Practices for Utility Wildfire Mitigation Planning

 9:00 a.m. – 12:30 p.m.

-Wildfire prevention practices and engineering programs reduce or eliminate fire hazards and risks, changing the environment by removing or reducing heat sources, modifying fuels to create a defensible space, and reducing the likelihood of a heat source coming in contact with ignitable fuels.
-This session will examine how these mitigation strategies can be incorporated into WMPs.
+Wildfire prevention practices reduce or eliminate fire risk by removing or reducing heat sources, modifying fuels and reducing the likelihood of a heat source coming in contact with ignitable fuels.
+This session explores how mitigation strategies are integrated into WMPs.

 - Best Field Practices